Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior

-Figure \ref{figure_density function} plots the marginal density function of the R2-D2 density along with the Horseshoe, Dirichlet-Laplace, and Cauchy distributions.
-In the figure, for visual comparison, the hyperparameter in the four priors, i.e., $\tau$ in Horseshoe and Horseshoe+ prior, $a_D$ in Dirichlet-Laplace prior, $(a_\pi, b)$ in the R2-D2 prior, are selected to ensure the interquartile range is approximately 1.
-Note that for comparable purpose, $a_\pi$ in the new proposed prior is set as $a_D/2$, which is half of the hyperparameter in Dirichlet-Laplace prior.
+Figure \ref{figure_density function} plots the marginal density function of the R2-D2 density along with the normal-beta prime, Horseshoe, Horseshoe+, Dirichlet-Laplace, and Cauchy distributions.
+In the figure, for visual comparison, the hyper-parameter in the priors, i.e., $\tau$ in Horseshoe and Horseshoe+ prior, $a^\ast$ in Dirichlet-Laplace prior, $(a_\pi, b)$ in the R2-D2 prior, are selected to ensure the interquartile range is 1.
+Note that to make the plots comparable, $a_\pi$ in the proposed R2-D2 prior is set as $a^\ast/2$, which is half of the hyper-parameter in the Dirichlet-Laplace prior.